twse/random-stuff/README.md

 * To modify the Python script (file extension `.py`), you see **if row[-2] == 'Y':** in the 14th line.
 Change it to Email Not Found, Evidence not public, N, Non Qual or Not enough evidence yourself.

 ## Mozilla credits list module info
 * **Description:** Shows a list of all those who contributed to Mozilla.
-(Source: about URI scheme, Wikipedia)
+The Mozilla Organization didn't have its list created until August 1999.
 * **Owner:** Mohammad Shahbaz Alam (2019-present – GIT)
 * **Owners Emeritus:** Dawn Endico (1999-2003 – CVS), Gervase Markham (2003-2017 – CVS, GIT and SVN), Ram Dayal Vaishnav (2017-2019 – GIT)
 * **Source Dir:** GitHub Repository `mozilla/community-data/credits` (`names.csv` file)
 * **URL:** See second file entry in the index above (in Mozilla apps it also links to `about:credits`).
 * **Note:** Pull requests for additions not done via the form or changes not done via replies to application acceptance messages are closed with a comment.
 This will result in unmerged commits!
-* **Fun fact:** Gervase Markham owns the form linked to the credits page and its responses spreadsheet.
+* **Fun fact:** The form linked to the credits page and its responses spreadsheet wasn't created until November 2013 to remove its request email address (Gervase Markham owns the form and its responses spreadsheet).

 ## Index of protest pages (requires JavaScript; available in five versions)
 Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for his original pages derived from the main page.